 These are important things to understand going forward as these details can help you decide if you have a case the VA will take seriously or if you should leave well enough alone based on the risk of actually having the rating lowered based on current VA policies.

 It’s not enough to proceed with your original medical records from the first time you submitted the claim.
 VA doctors want to know that the condition has changed and under what circumstances that change has occurred.

-The going advice is that you should never assume the Department of Veterans Affairs will do this work for you.
+The going advice is that you should never assume the VA will do this work for you.
 It’s your claim, and you will need to be proactive about gathering the documentation to support your claim.

 If you do not have any medical records to support the claim that your condition is worse than originally diagnosed, or that your condition has gotten worse since the original claim, you will need to generate those records by getting evaluated and diagnosed all over again.

-You may need to get re-evaluated by an independent medical authority not associated with the Department of Veterans Affairs before you submit your request for a claim review.
+You may need to get reevaluated by an independent medical authority not associated with the VA before you submit your request for a claim review.
 What you need is an expert in disability medicine who can help make more sense out of medical issues that are unclear or that may be misinterpreted or misdiagnosed during the VA’s review process.

-For example, what is the difference between the symptoms of PTSD and Traumatic Brain Injury or TBI?
-Are there any differences in these symptoms?
-Are medical or emotional problems related to either of these considered “co-morbid” with other medical conditions?
+For example, what is the difference between the symptoms of post-traumatic stress disorder and traumatic brain injury?
+Are there any differences in the symptoms?
+Are medical or emotional problems related to either of these considered “comorbid” with other medical conditions?
 Does TBI occur simultaneously with PTSD?